lucasfcosta/blog/_posts/2022-09-15-deadlines.md

 You can't simply start training today and run a half marathon tomorrow, for example.
 You can, however, create a system in which you consistently increase the number of miles you run.

 There will be days you won't want to get out of bed.
 In those days, you won't run as much.
 On other days, you'll wake up and run as if your life depended on it.
 There _will_ be variability.
-Still, as long as you consistently improve each week, you'll eventually run that marathon.
+Still, as long as you consistently improve each week, you'll eventually run a marathon.

 Once you've reached a stable rate of improvement, then you might be able to forecast whether you'll be able to run next year's marathon.
 Until then, any deadline is an uninformed guess.

 Sure, if you know when the marathon will be, you can time your carbohydrate intake and fine-tune your training routine so that you're ready to run on that particular day.
 Nonetheless, unless you're consistently improving and already capable of running a marathon significantly before its date, setting deadlines is a recipe for injury and overtraining.
 If you can't run a marathon on that date, then you can't.

-If you're going to take one thing away from this post, take this: long-term objectives demand consistent short-term action and predictable performance improvements, not one big mindless push.
+If you're going to take one thing away from this post, take this: **long-term objectives demand consistent short-term action and predictable performance improvements, not one big mindless push**.

-Besides the fact that you can't control outcomes, only the processes generating them, there are three other reasons which reveal the pointlessness of deadlines:
+Besides being pointless, deadlines are also harmful because:

 1. **Deadlines don't improve a team's performance**.
 Setting a goal doesn't cause the team to ship faster.
 It either causes them to ship less or work more.
-2. **Deadlines misalign incentives and disincentivize continuous improvement**.
+2. **Deadlines misalign incentives and discourage long-term thinking**.
 They incentivize teams to prioritize short-term gains to meet deadlines instead of long-term predictable and sustainable performance.
 3. **Deadlines are not actionable**.
 By the time the team misses a deadline, it's too late to do anything productive about it.

 In this section, I'll explain each statement in more detail.